Publication date: 20th December 2017

 Poetry Writing Handbooks

-How to be a Poet combines practical advice and topical mini-essays that examine both the technical and creative dimensions of being a poet.
+How to be a Poet combines advice, ideas and encouragement from experienced poets and editors in topical chapters to examine both the technical and creative dimensions of being a poet.
 It’s a no-nonsense manual where we’ve replaced the spanners with lots of ink, elbow grease and edits.
 At each step, we ask plenty of questions – what makes a poem tick over perfectly, how do we get it started when it stalls, and which warning lights should you never ignore?

 Jane Commane was born in Coventry and lives in Warwickshire.
 She is Editor at Nine Arches Press and Co-editor of Under the Radar magazine, and a creative writing tutor and mentor.
 Her poetry has been published in Iota, Tears in the Fence, The Morning Star, And Other Poems, Proletarian Poetry and in anthologies including The Best British Poetry 2010 (Salt) and Lung Jazz: Young British Poets for Oxfam (Cinnamon).
 She is currently working on her debut collection of poems.